 Spanning 2,650 miles from Mexico to Canada, the Pacific Crest Trail is the main attraction in the movie Wild, based on Cheryl Strayed’s best-selling memoir of the same name.
 Strayed (played by Reese Witherspoon) began her journey just west of the Mojave Desert, but other sections of the PCT are easily accessed for day hikes in L.A., via intersecting trails at San Gabriel Mountains National Monument as well as Cooper Canyon Falls in the Angeles National Forest.
 See the Pacific Crest Trail Association website for trail conditions and closures.

 Echo Park Lake

 The Los Angeles River basin featured prominently in the first season of Fear of the Walking Dead, continuing its long tradition as an eye-popping backdrop.
 It's appeared in many movies, including Drive, The Dark Knight Rises, Terminator 2: Judgment Day and more, going all the way back to All Quiet on the Western Front.
-Visitors can get a front-row look at the location by walking or biking its beautiful new seven-mile Greenway/Bike Path.
+Visitors can get a front-row look at the location by walking or biking its beautiful Los Angeles River Greenway.
 Guided tours can be arranged through Friends of the Los Angeles River.